≡ Menu

 Associate Degree in Sonography

-An ultrasound associate degree program typically takes two years to complete and is the minimum degree required for an entry-level position.
+An ultrasound associate degree program typically takes two years of full-time attendance to complete and is the minimum degree required for an entry-level position.
 Pre-requisites vary from school to school, with a high-school diploma or GED being the minimum.
 In some cases the completion of several college-level biology and medical terminology courses are required; in other cases, schools require an Allied-health Associates degree in areas such as radiologic technology, physical therapy or nursing or a Bachelors degree in any major.

-An Associates Sonography Degree is a blend of coursework with hands-on clinical rotations.
+An Associate’s Sonography Degree is a blend of coursework with hands-on clinical rotations.
 Many programs will offer the opportunity to specialize in one particular area of the ultrasound profession, such as General (abdominal-extended, obstetrics and gynecology), Vascular or Cardiac.

 Bachelors Degree in Sonography